 Life in the Northwest is shaped by the Columbia River and all it has to offer.
 From clean energy to clean air, this iconic waterway is forever giving.

 than any other North American river.
-They provide nearly 60 percent of the Northwest's electricity and 90 percent of its renewable energy.
+They provide nearly 60 percent of the Northwest's electricity and almost 90 percent of its renewable energy.
 With no emissions or other waste products, the dams in the Columbia Basin preserve our fresh air and entice Northwest residents to explore the outdoors.